by Sherif Awad

 -Probably my perspective is still very particular and linked to the independent scene to talk generally about this topic even if I lived in Germany for many years.
 From my point of view, there are many resources for film and TV but I have the feeling there is less cooperation with other countries: the kind of films that are produced now are mostly very national.

 -When I was working as an actress I was considering the work proposals based on my instinct, following the feelings I had from the project and the real desire to play the role.
 As an actress you need to have a push, the feeling you want really to play a particular role otherwise it doesn’t make sense to accept.

 To be honest, in the past I also accepted works I was not convinced 100%: I was hungry of new experiences and collaborations.
 I have to say that, for better or for worse, I learned a lot from every project I was part of.
 As a filmmaker for now I have been busy only with my projects but I am always curious about new collaborations.

 – Equilibrium is a difficult word for me especially if we talk about a balance between my work and my private life.
 For many years I have mostly mixed them but since a couple of years I am trying to make a clear division between the two improving the time quality for both of them: I can’t swear that it always works but I do my best to keep them separated.

--What are your current and future project?
-This summer I worked on three different projects: the video art “Vieni” that is screening in competition on several festivals in Europe and South America, a music video shot in New York with the Italian musician Lorenzo Boa and the black&white short film “Mamma dorme” that will be presented in 2020.
+-This summer I worked on three different projects: the video art “Vieni” that is screening in competition on several festivals in Europe and South America, a music video shot in New York with the Italian musician Lorenzo Boa and the black&white short film “Mamma dorme” that will be presented in 2020.
 I’m working now on the promotion/distribution of these three projects and developing two major projects.
 I hope I can talk more about them soon!
 In the meantime you can see updates about my work here: